Relyence User Guide

 5. Report

 Once you have completed data entry and calculation, you may want to generate a report of your Weibull plot.
 To do this, click Report from the Sidebar.
-A new browser tab will open with a preview of your Weibull plot in a report format.

 You may also want to create a report of your Weibull input data.
 To do this, first click the To Table toolbar button to return to the Data Points Table.